fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 page.getByRole('textbox')
 ```

 If there were more fields, the test would break.
-Because of this, it would be better to add a test-id to the form input and search for it in the test based on this id.
+Because of this, it could be better to add a <i>test-id</i> to the form input and search for it in the test based on this id.

 **Note:** the test will only pass the first time.
 The reason for this is that its expectation